-Also, I would like to take this opportunity to congratulate the new Clerk of Parliament, Tangata Vainerere who was appointed on 7 January 2019.
-Mr Vainerere brings a wealth of experience to Parliament and is no stranger in this House.
-He is the best Interpreter the Parliament of the Cook Islands ever had.
+Also I would like to take this opportunity to congratulate the new Clerk of Parliament Tangata Vainerere appointed on 7 January 2019 who also brings a wealth of experience to Parliament and is no stranger in this House who is the best interpreter of Parliament of the Cook Islands ever had.
 He is also familiar with the role of Parliament in the region and in the Commonwealth, with Select Committee work, Public Accounts Committee, just to name a few.
 Congratulations Papa Ta.

-With regards to the Parliament website, again I would like to congratulate the new Clerk of Parliament, Tangata Vainerere for this milestone achievement.
+Also Parliament website, again I would like to congratulate the new Clerk of Parliament Tangata Vainerere for this milestone achievement.
 We finally now have an updated and new website for Members and everyone to browse.
 Much has been updated so please feel free to browse.